Trust and privacy

 What happens to the file

-• The route keeps transform controls route-specific, so users do not land in a generic all-purpose editor.
+• The page keeps transform controls front and center, so users do not land in a generic all-purpose editor.

 Quick flow